Arizona Community Leadership Academy Strengthens Advocacy

 Arizona Community Leadership Academy participants learn about disability and Independent Living history, systems advocacy and the skills they need to serve as community leaders on boards, councils and commissions.
 They also receive mentoring and peer support from community leaders, including people who have disabilities.
-Academy participants meet each week for six to eight weeks with training offered in Pima, Maricopa, Yuma, Mohave, Coconino and Yavapai counties.
+Academy participants meet each week for six to eight weeks with training offered in Pima, Maricopa, Yuma, Mohave, and Coconino counties.
 The program is offered at no charge.
 However, participants are expected to make a commitment to attend all class sessions.

 The AZCLA has begun recruitment efforts with the first classes expected to begin in early July.
 You can find more information and sign up to be contacted about future AZCLA trainings by visiting azsilc.org or 602-262-2900.